buda-base/editor-templates/README.md

 These are the resources that are subjects of editing.
 The shapes information for these Entities are organized into shapes graphs for each class of Entity, and for each class there are three graphs:

-- the _local_ graph that expresses validation of the properties associated with the Entity that do not involve references to other Entities, e.g., when an `bdo:Instance` was created or the gender of a `bdo:Person`.
+- the _local_ graph expresses validation of the properties associated with the Entity that do not involve references to other Entities, e.g., when an `bdo:Instance` was created or the gender of a `bdo:Person`.
-- the _top_ graph that validates references from the focus Entity graph to other Entities, e.g., where a `bdo:Work` was published or the father of a `bdo:Person`
+- the _top_ graph validates references from the focus Entity graph to other Entities, e.g., where a `bdo:Work` was published or the father of a `bdo:Person`.
+The _top_ graph includes the _local_ graph.
-- the _ui_ graph that contains information that supports the UI for the editing client, e.g., the order in which names, gender, birth/death events, student/teacher relationships should be presented on the UI and names and descriptions and so on.
+- the _ui_ graph contains information that supports the UI for the editing client, e.g., the order in which names, gender, birth/death events, student/teacher relationships should be presented on the UI and names and descriptions and so on.
+The _ui_ graph includes the _top_ and _local_ graphs

-The naming convention for the three sorts of shape graphs is classnameLocalShapes, classnameShapes, and classnameUIShapes. _Top_ is not used in the naming and is understood in the classnameShapes form, that contains the full set of constraints for validating instances of classname.
+The naming convention for the three sorts of shape graphs is _classname_**LocalShapes**, _classname_**Shapes**, and _classname_**UIShapes**. _Top_ is not used in the naming and is understood in the _classname_**Shapes** form, that contains the full set of constraints for validating instances of classname.

 There are a variety of supporting resources that may be associated with all, many, or some Entity classes: